N. Gopalaswami Ayyangar

-Diwan Bahadur Sir Narasimha Gopalaswami Ayyangar (31 March 1882 - 10 February 1953) was an Indian civil servant and statesman, who served as the Prime Minister of the princely state of Jammu and Kashmir and later a minister in the first cabinet of independent India.
+Diwan Bahadur Sir Narasimha Gopalaswami Ayyangar (31 March 1882 - 10 February 1953) was an Indian civil servant and statesman, who served as the prime minister of the princely state of Jammu and Kashmir and later a minister in the first cabinet of independent India.
 He was a member of the drafting committee of the Constitution of India, the leader of the Rajya Sabha, a 'minister without portfolio' looking after Kashmir Affairs, and the Minister for Railways.

 In his Kashmir Affairs role, he represented India at the United Nations Security Council and later drafted the Article 370 of the Indian Constitution that granted autonomy to Jammu and Kashmir.

 Early life and education

-Gopalaswami Ayyangar was born on 31 March 1882 in Tanjore District Madras Presidency.
-He studied at the Wesley School, and at the Presidency and Law Colleges in Madras, whereafter, for a short period in 1904, he was an Assistant Professor in Pachaiyappa's College.
+Gopalaswami Ayyangar was born on 31 March 1882 in Tanjore District, Madras Presidency.
+He studied at the Wesley School, and at the Presidency and Law Colleges in Madras, whereafter, for a short period in 1904, he was an assistant professor in Pachaiyappa's College.

 Career

 In 1905, Ayyangar joined the Madras Civil Service.
-He served as a Deputy Collector till 1919, and was promoted Collector and District Magistrate in 1920.
+He served as a Deputy Collector till 1919, and was promoted to Collector and District Magistrate in 1920.
 He was the Registrar-General of Panchayats and Inspector of Local Boards for seven years from 1921.
 During this time many villages panchayats were organized in the districts of Ramnad and Guntur.
 Then for three years, he was Collector and District Magistrate in Anantapur.
 Following that he was Inspector of Municipal Councils and Local Boards till 1932.
-Mr. Ayyangar served as Secretary to Government in the Public Works Department from 1932 to 1934.
+Ayyangar served as Secretary to Government in the Public Works Department from 1932 to 1934.
 Finally, he served as a member of the Board of Revenue until 1937.
 The second phase of his career was devoted to politics.
 He was Prime Minister of Jammu and Kashmir from 1937-1943 and was appointed Council of State from 1943-1947.
 During that time he was Chairman of the Committee for the Indianisation of Army.
 From 1947-1948 he served as Minister without Portfolio in the first cabinet under Jawaharlal Nehru.
-This was followed by his sojourn as Minister of Railways and Transport from 1948-1952, and finally, he served as Defence Minister from 1952-1953.
+This was followed by his sojourn as Minister of Railways and Transport from 1948-1952, and finally, he served as defence minister from 1952 to 1953.

-Prime Minister of Kashmir (1937-1943)
+Prime Minister of Kashmir (1937–1943)

-Ayyangar's political career gained prominence during his tenure as Prime Minister of Jammu and Kashmir (1937–43).
-His term ended on April 9th, 1943.
+Ayyangar's political career gained prominence during his tenure as Prime Minister of Jammu and Kashmir (1937–1943).
+His term ended on April 9, 1943.